eyre-rs/eyre/README.md

   }
   ```

-- If using the nightly channel, a backtrace is captured and printed with the
+- If using rust >1.65, a backtrace is captured and printed with the
-  error if the underlying error type does not already provide its own.
-In order
+  error.

+  On nightly eyre will use the underlying error's backtrace if it has one.

-  to see backtraces, they must be enabled through the environment variables
+  In order to see backtraces, they must be enabled through the environment variables
   described in [`std::backtrace`]:

   - If you want panics and errors to both have backtraces, set